hzski2008/spotify-with-lyrics/README.md

 # Spotify with lyrics

-This Angular+Node Express application shows user's playlists once he logs into his spotify account.
-When user selects a track from left-pane list, the track starts to play, and track details and lyrics are retrieved and shown in the righ-side pane.
+This Angular+Node.js+Express application shows user's playlists from his spotify account.
+When user selects a track from left-pane list, the track starts to play, and track details as well as lyrics are shown in the righ-side pane.
+The backend Node.js app is used to authenticate to Spotify and retrieve lyrics in the internet.

 <img src="demo.PNG" width="300" height="300"/>